pyladies/pyladies/www/_posts/2024/2024-03-06-pyladies-at-pycon-us.md

 - **PyLadies Auction (05/18)**: Register and join us for an evening of fun and refreshments while supporting the PyLadies community at the [twelfth PyLadies charity auction](https://us.pycon.org/2024/events/pyladies-auction/).

+- **Outstanding PyLadies Award Presentation**.
+PyLadies Global Council will present the Outstanding PyLadies Award on the main stage.
+  Details will be announced soon!

 # Support PyLadies

 Let's show our support to PyLadies by cheering and attending their talks at the conference!